 Mauricio Torres joined the Budget Center in July 2019.
-As communications strategist his work will focus on helping ensure multiple audiences have access to the Budget Center’s work.
+As communications strategist, his work will focus on helping ensure multiple audiences have access to the Budget Center’s work.
 He previously worked as a campaign coordinator at Paschal Roth Public Affairs in Sacramento where he assisted a wide portfolio of clients in the fields of affordable housing, health care, and clean energy.
 Prior to this, Mauricio completed multiple internships in Sacramento, including with Assembly Speaker Anthony Rendon’s press office.
-Mauricio received his bachelor’s degree in political science and communication studies from California State University, Sacramento.
+Mauricio received his bachelor’s degrees in political science and communication studies from California State University, Sacramento.

 Janis Yee, Director of Advancement